Comprehensive Analysis of Aspect Term Extraction Methods using Various Text Embeddings: Experimental setup

-We experimented with various sequence tagging approaches for aspect extraction.
-All considered methods are presented in Table \ref{table:all_experiments}.
-As we can see, in total 8 different configurations of features and neural networks were tested.
-Moreover, we used 11 different word embeddings, all described in Section \ref{sec:word_embedding}.
-Hence, we evaluated 88 combinations in the entire experiment, and each was run six times.
+We experimented with various sequence tagging approaches for Aspect Term Extraction.
+All eight considered methods are presented in Table \ref{table:all_experiments}.
+We used 11 different pre-trained word embeddings.
+We evaluated a total of 88 combinations of models and text embeddings in the entire experiment.
+Each combination was run six times to get stable results.
+In addition, we also ran models with replaced an embedding layer.
+We used contextual word embedding methods and transformer-based architectures to compare recent state-of-the-art language models as input for LSTM-based architectures.